Peru, Indiana

 Peru is a city in, and the county seat of, Miami County, Indiana, United States.
 It is 73 mi north of Indianapolis.
-The population was 11,417 at the 2010 census, making it the most populous city in Miami County.
-Peru is located along the Wabash River, which divides the city in two.
-Peru is part of the Kokomo-Peru Combined Statistical Area.
+The population was 11,073 at the 2020 census, making it the most populous community in Miami County.
+Peru is located along the Wabash River and is part of the Kokomo-Peru Combined Statistical Area.

-Residents usually pronounce the name of Peru like the name of the nation of Peru as it is commonly pronounced in American English.
+Residents of Peru usually pronounce the name of Peru like the name of the nation of Peru as it is commonly pronounced in American English.
 Elderly Hoosiers commonly use the archaic pronunciation of /ˈpiːru/ PEE-roo.

 History

-On August 18, 1827, Joseph Holman bought land near the confluence of the Mississinewa and Wabash Rivers from Jean Baptiste "Pechewa" (Wildcat) Drouet de Richardville, the chief of the Miami Indians.
+On August 18, 1827, Joseph Holman bought land near the confluence of the Mississinewa and Wabash rivers from Jean Baptiste "Pechewa" (Wildcat) Drouet de Richardville, the chief of the Miami people.
 The sale was approved on March 3, 1828, by President John Quincy Adams.
-On March 12, 1829, Holman had the land surveyed and laid out into the town of Miamisport.
+On March 12, 1829, Holman had the land surveyed and laid out the town of Miamisport.

 Peru was founded in 1834 by William N. Hood, who had bought 210 acre of land from Miamisport's founder Joseph Holman five years earlier.
 By 1835, court was being held in Peru rather than Miamisport, and the name "Miamisport" quietly disappeared as Peru became the dominant community in the area.
-Frances Slocum was reunited with members of her family near Peru in 1837, after nearly sixty years of captivity among Native Americans.
+Frances Slocum was reunited with members of her family near Peru in 1837, after nearly sixty years of living among Native Americans.

 Early in the 20th century, Peru was home to a pioneering automobile maker, Model Automobile Company; like many other early automobile manufacturers, Model did not survive.

 In 1913, Peru suffered a massive flood, the worst of its time.
 Between March 24 and March 27, 6 in of rain fell on Peru, and sent water from the Wabash and Mississinewa rivers rushing down its streets at speeds of 20 mph, destroying everything in its path.
-Before the flood of 1913, Peru was a busy town, full of activity and jobs, with 15,000 inhabitants, 100 factories, a trolley service, railroads, a new hospital (Duke's), a circus (which employed 1000 people on the road), and a new concrete bridge (largest of its kind in the world at the time).
+Before the flood of 1913, Peru was a busy town, full of activity and jobs, with 15,000 inhabitants, 100 factories, a trolley service, railroads, a new hospital (Duke's), a circus (which employed 1,000 people on the road), and a new concrete bridge (largest of its kind in the world at the time).
 The total loss for Peru was estimated at $3,000,000 (1913 figures).
 Many people died, as well as many of the circus animals.